 Significant houses in the district will be highlighted on this route overlooking the Dubai Creek such as Sheikh Saeed Al Maktoum’s House – a historic building and former residential quarters of Sheikh Saeed bin Maktoum Al Maktoum, former ruler of Dubai in the United Arab Emirates.

 At Al Shindagha Museum, visitors had the opportunity to explore the modern yet site-sensitive inventions introduced on site, the various collections and stories told in the museum, and the multimedia show narrating the story of Dubai.

 Al Shindagha Museum

 Al Shindagha Museum tells the universal tale of human innovation, resilience, and the desire for progress which shaped the Dubai of nowadays.
 We invite our visitors to explore the heritage submerging them into true Emirati culture and its origins.
-The museum also highlights Dubai’s shared heritage with the region and wider world.
+The museum also highlights Dubai’s shared heritage with the region and the wider world.

 For better web experience, please use the website in portrait mode